 Multimodal models

 Today's AI can already understand text, images, and code at the same time.
-By next year, AI will seamlessly handle audio and video too.
-By 2027, your business systems will process all types of content as easily as reading an email, from documents and photos to voice calls and video meetings.
+In the near future, AI will seamlessly handle audio and video too.
+By 2027, multimodal AI will let your business systems process all types of content as easily as reading an email, from documents and photos to voice calls and video meetings.

 Imagine your customer service AI watching a video complaint and instantly understanding both what the customer is saying and what they're showing you.
 Your staff won't need to manually type up a report based on that content.
 Instead, AI will generate one automatically and immediately send it to the proper departments, letting them respond to the complaint near-instantly.